P4yin/Amino-Acid-Helper/README.md

 1: RNA codon(s) to Amino Acid(s)
 2: Single character Amino Acid code to Amino Acid
 3: Amino Acid to RNA codon

+I know it isn't prefect.
+If you want to just use the exe, you will probably need to download everything, although right now I will test not doing that.